For the Good Times (Dean Martin album)

 For the Good Times is a 1971 studio album by Dean Martin arranged by Ernie Freeman and produced by Jimmy Bowen.

+Overview

-The album peaked at 113 on the Billboard 200 and 41 on the Billboard top Country Albums chart.
+Recorded after two charting singles, the album peaked at number 113 on the Billboard Top LP's and at number 41 on the Billboard Top Country LP's chart.
 It was reissued on CD by Capitol Records in 2006 and Hip-O Records in 2009.
 Though Martin was recording infrequently at this stage of his career, this was the second album he recorded in 1970.

 Reception

 The initial Billboard review from 6 February 1971 commented that "Dean Martin is an old timer who knows how to make time with the new crop of writers".
 William Ruhlmann on Allmusic.com gave the album two and a half stars out of five.
 Ruhlmann said that "Martin handled the material with his usual careless aplomb, but the result was just another record, no better or worse than its immediate predecessors".